-It’s the world’s first decentralized digital currency, created by “Satoshi Nakamoto,” an anonymous person or organization that is/are no longer involved.
+Bitcoin is the world’s first decentralized digital currency, created by “Satoshi Nakamoto,” an anonymous person or organization that is/are no longer involved.
 The “cryptocurrency” as it’s called, has no bank, no one person or company managing it.
 It works completely independently, managed by the networking of computers.
-It’s managed by the blockchain, a public record of all bitcoin transactions, which eliminates the need of human management.
-Each user is assigned a bitcoin address, where their bitcoins can be recorded for the blockchain
+It’s managed by the blockchain, a public record of all bitcoin transactions, which eliminates the need of human oversight.
+Each user is assigned a bitcoin address, where their bitcoins can be recorded for the blockchain.

 Bitcoin is created through a process called “mining,” where your GPU (also known as your video card), does complex equations.
 These equations help maintain the blockchain and process transactions For every equation done, a little bit of Bitcoin is earned and is stored in your wallet, a place where all your bitcoins are stored for use in transactions.
 There’s a limit to how many Bitcoins are actually in circulation, just like physical currency.
 The current limit is 21 million bitcoins, with about 16 million in circulation right now.
 It’s expected, according to The New York Times, that the cap will be hit in the year 2140.

 Why use Bitcoin?

 Here’s the kicker: So what’s the value of an actual one bitcoin compared to a more familiar currency?
 The current exchange from Bitcoin to USD is 1 BTC to $16,700 USD.
 That’s a lot of value for a relatively new currency, but it’s also unpredictable and unstable.
 By the time you read this sentence, that value may have already dropped or risen by $300.
 More than anything right now, it’s an investment rather than a common currency.
 Some businesses are starting to incorporate in their purchasing options, but it’s far from widely used.